 The US overplayed its hand.
-President Clinton rashly assumed North Korea was on the verge of collapse and DPRK officials knew his assumption.
-Congress would not pass a bill to end the trade embargo in place since the end of the Korean War and the US dragged its feet in calling for tenders to build the new reactors.
+President Clinton rashly assumed North Korea was on the verge of collapse.
+Congress would not pass a bill to end the trade embargo in place since the Korean War and the US dragged its feet in calling for tenders to build the new reactors.
 By October 2002, the US believed North Korea had an enrichment program and confronted them with their evidence.
 Three months later North Korea left the NNPT.
-The Framework was no longer Agreed and the subsequent Six Party talks were almost completely fruitless.
+The subsequent Six Party talks were fruitless.
 North Korea had gone rogue.

 While nuclear testing proceeded with Iranian and Pakistani know-how, the fate of the North Korean people worsened.
-Jong-il oversaw a collapse in industry and technology and floods and storms in 1995 wrecked existing electricity and health infrastructure and it destroyed harvests.
-Hungry peasants ate what survived before it was fully developed and the country could no longer feed itself.
-Women and children bore the brunt of the death toll of a million or more in the three years that followed.
+Jong-il oversaw a collapse in industry and technology while floods and storms in 1995 wrecked electricity and health infrastructure and destroyed harvests.
+Hungry peasants ate what undeveloped crops survived and the country could no longer feed itself.
+Women and children bore the brunt of the death toll of a million or more in three years.

-Food from China, South Korea and the US eased the situation until Jong-il refused all overseas aid in 2002.
-Inclusion in Bush’s 2002 State of the Union “Axis of Evil” heightened the sense of North Korea’s isolation.
+Food from China, South Korea and the US eased the situation until Jong-il refused overseas aid in 2002.
+Inclusion in Bush’s 2002 State of the Union “Axis of Evil” heightened North Korea’s isolation.
 Famine conditions worsened again.
-Recent escapees told the BBC hunger and starvation were common with homeless people dying in the railway station, and others too weak to beg.
-Complaining about this inside the country would lead to instant imprisonment.
+Escapees told the BBC starvation was common with homeless people dying in railway stations, and others too weak to beg.
+Complaining about this would lead to instant imprisonment.